R3Conclave/ccl-documentation/user-guide/docs/invoking-your-first-function-with-js-sdk.md

       );
 ```

-You can Now invoke the function from the ui.
+You can now invoke the function from the ui.

 ## 4. Fixing Breaking Changes with create-react-app